 Are you concerned about maintaining your ASHRAE 90.1 compliance in the coming year?

-ASHRAE 90.1 – Energy Standards for Buildings Except Low-Rise Residential Buildings – has often been a challenge for architects, designers, engineers, and facilities teams.
+ASHRAE 90.1 – Energy Standards for Buildings Except for Low-Rise Residential Buildings – has often been a challenge for architects, designers, engineers, and facilities teams.
 It applies strict documentation standards and stiff penalties.

 Believe it or not, ASHRAE 90.1 has already been a part of the construction world for decades: The first version was published in 1975.
 Since then, however, energy consumption has become a priority in many segments of society and underlying technologies have changed dramatically.